 The Committee's demand for improvements in the quality of care led to the founding of the School of Nursing, which opened on May 1, 1873.

 Most of the doctors were opposed to opening a school of nursing.
-One distinguished surgeon said the class of patients was so difficult to deal with that any intelligent woman such as they hoped to train would lose heart and leave.
-(It must be noted that the "difficult" patients referred to by the surgeon included a large number of female patients in confinement.
+One distinguished surgeon said the class of patients was so difficult to deal with that any intelligent woman such as they hoped to train would lose heart and leave.9 (Around the same time the population of patients at Bellevue included a large number of women in confinement.
 In 1870, there were 598 births in the hospital; in 1873, 449 births.
-(10.)
-Nevertheless, by the time the first class was graduated in 1876, nurses were accepted as part of the institution.
+10) Nevertheless, the school of nursing was established and in 1876 graduated its first class.
+The nurses soon made their presence known.
 Miss Euphemia Van Rensselaer was the first nurse to enter an operating room.
 Miss Frances Root became the first forerunner of the modern social service nurse.
-Miss Root was convinced that the poor should have competent nursing and knowledge of social hygiene, as well as material aid and sympathy.
-(1)
+She was convinced that the poor should have competent nursing and knowledge of social hygiene, as well as material aid and sympathy.11